leon-matthews/rust-playground/books/oreilly_rust/README.md

 ## Currently

-Read Chapter 11, *Traits and Generics*, continuing from page 270.
+Finish command-line tool from Chapter 2, regex-powered *quickreplace*, continuing from page 46.

 ## Next

-Take custom error type from *traits_and_generics/main.rs* and add to sample code from Chapter 7, *Error Handling*.
+Read Chapter 11, *Traits and Generics*, continuing from page 270.